What Determine the Selling Price at Auction?

 3. Clear Articulation of Price Expectations

 Transparent, honest and realistic pricing range and well-explained vendor instructions and reserves give buyers confidence that the agents are honest and not being sneaky.
-That trust increases the active bidder pool, which statistically drives a stronger final price than a guarded, secret-reserve approach.
-An experienced buyers agent reads these signals early, helps you understand the real situation and helps you determine a series of realistic auction prices, ensuring you enter the auction with confidence that you are not overpaying, rather than second-guessing the seller’s reserve and intent.
+That valuable trust increases the active bidder pool, which statistically drives a stronger final price than a guarded, secret-reserve approach.
+Experienced buyers agents read these signals early, help you understand the real situation and help you determine a series of realistic auction prices, ensuring you enter the auction with confidence that you are not overpaying, rather than second-guessing the seller’s reserve and intent.

 4. Weather